 Storing Turf and It’s Aftercare

-It’s another thing not much spoken about, but both storing your turf and caring for it after it has been laid, are two essential things that you need to learn about.
+It’s another thing not much spoken about, but both storing your turf and being able to care for new turf after it has been laid, are two essential things that you need to learn about.

 When either of these is done badly, they can ruin all the work you have just done.